International Tower Hill Mines (NYSEAMERICAN:THM) Now Covered by StockNews.com

-StockNews.com started coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a report issued on Sunday morning.
-The firm issued a sell rating on the mining company’s stock.
+Equities researchers at StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a research report issued to clients and investors on Monday.
+The brokerage set a “sell” rating on the mining company’s stock.

 Institutional Inflows and Outflows

-A hedge fund recently raised its stake in International Tower Hill Mines stock.
-Virtu Financial LLC boosted its stake in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 314.9% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 61,808 shares of the mining company’s stock after buying an additional 46,910 shares during the quarter.
-Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 as of its most recent filing with the Securities and Exchange Commission.
-55.34% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in International Tower Hill Mines stock.
+Renaissance Technologies LLC boosted its holdings in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 187.3% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 215,462 shares of the mining company’s stock after buying an additional 140,462 shares during the period.
+Renaissance Technologies LLC owned approximately 0.11% of International Tower Hill Mines worth $211,000 as of its most recent filing with the Securities and Exchange Commission.
+Hedge funds and other institutional investors own 55.34% of the company’s stock.

 International Tower Hill Mines Ltd. is a mineral exploration company, which engages in the acquisition and exploration of mineral properties.
 It holds the right to acquire interest in an advanced stage exploration project in Alaska, known as the Livengood Gold Project.
 The company was founded by Jeffrey A.